 Lemon snowflake cookies only need 4 ingredients!

-1 package lemon cake with pudding
+- Lemon cake mix with pudding

-Confectioners sugar (aka powdered sugar)
+- Confectioners sugar (aka powdered sugar)

-How to make Lemon Snowflakes
+How to Make Lemon Snowflakes

-Drop by teaspoonful into confectioners sugar and roll lightly to coat.
+- Fill a cookie scoop half full with batter and drop into confectioners sugar and roll lightly to coat.

-I prefer larger cookies, so I use a small cookie scoop and fill it 1/3 to 1/2 full with the dough, depending on how big I want the cookie, then drop it in the powdered sugar and roll into ball.
+- I prefer larger cookies, so I use a small cookie scoop and fill it 1/3 to 1/2 full with the dough, depending on how big I want the cookie, then drop it in the powdered sugar and roll into ball.
 This makes it easier since the dough is so sticky.
 If you don’t have a small ice cream scoop, then just lather your fingers with powdered sugar first.